-Price to Public (1) Sales Load Proceeds to Fund Per Class W Share At current NAV N/A Amount invested at current NAV Per Class I Share At current NAV N/A Amount invested at current NAV Per Founders Share At current NAV N/A Amount invested at current NAV
+Price to Public(1) Sales Load Proceeds to Fund Per Class W Share At current NAV N/A Amount invested at current NAV Per Class I Share At current NAV N/A Amount invested at current NAV Per Founders Share At current NAV N/A Amount invested at current NAV

 (1) Shares will be offered in a continuous offering at the Fund's then-current NAV per Share.
-As of April 4, 2023, the NAV per share of Founders Shares (previously referred to as Class I Shares) was \$9.20, and the NAV per share of Class I Shares was \$9.20.
+As of April 1, 2024, the NAV per share of Founders Shares was \$9.57, and the NAV per share of Class I Shares was \$9.57.
 Class W Shares were not available for purchase prior to the effective date of this Prospectus (as defined below), and therefore do not have a recent NAV to report.

 This prospectus (the "Prospectus") applies to the offering of three separate classes of shares of beneficial interests ("Shares") in the Fund, designated as Class W Shares, Class I Shares, and Founders Shares.
-Prior to February 22, 2023, only the Founders Shares (which were previously referred to as Class I Shares) were available for purchase.
 The Shares are offered for sale on a continuous basis at the net asset value ("NAV") per Share calculated on each regular business day, which is any day the New York Stock Exchange is open for business.
 No holder of Shares (each, a "Shareholder") will have the right to require the Fund to redeem its Shares.
 The Fund reserves the right to reject a purchase order for any reason.